- PREVEND Raises Concern

 - The Bronx Aging Study followed 440 people, aged 75 to 85 at baseline, for 6 to 9 years.
 There was a 10% increase in mortality with every increase of 74 pmol/l of B12.
 The results weren’t adjusted for kidney or liver function (Zeitlin, 1997).

-There was also one study on a semi-healthy population of older people:
+There are two studies on semi-healthy populations of older people:

 - 399 people aged ≥75 years at baseline, from the United Kingdom, were followed for an average of 69 months.
 There was no association between B12 levels and mortality, with the highest quintile being >325 pmol/l for men and >346 pmol/l for women.
 Results weren’t adjusted for kidney or liver function (Jia, 2007).